-Consider the patterns shown in Figure~\ref{fig:npc} where each part is labelled with a variable of $I$.
-Connect with negative edges all pairs of points in different parts in these patterns that are not already connected, to obtain complete patterns representing sub-instances of $I$.
-The instance $I$ is constructed by combining sub-instances of these four kinds, as follows: \begin{itemize} \item For each variable $x_i$ in $I_{SAT}$ we include an instance $I_{x_i}$ obtained from a pattern of the form shown in Figure~\ref{fig:npc}(a). \item For each clause $C_r$ in $I_{SAT}$ we include an instance $I_{C_r}$ obtained from a pattern of the form shown in Figure~\ref{fig:npc}(b), where the choice of variables for the three central parts depends on the literals in the clause $C_r$ in the following way: variable $v_{ir}$ corresponds to $\neg x_i$ occurring in clause $C_r$ and variable $\overline{v}_{ir}$ corresponds to $x_i$ occurring in clause $C_r$.
-That is, the example shown in Figure~\ref{fig:npc}(b) would correspond to the clause $x_j \vee \neg x_k \vee x_\ell$. \item We also include one instance obtained from the pattern shown in Figure~\ref{fig:npc}(c) and one instance obtained from the pattern shown in Figure~\ref{fig:npc}(d); \item Finally, we complete the resulting pattern by adding negative edges to obtain $\PI{I}$. \end{itemize}
+Consider the patterns shown in Figure~\ref{fig:npc}, where each part is labelled with a variable of $I$.
+Using these patterns we build a complete pattern corresponding to the instance $I$, as follows: \begin{itemize} \item For each variable $x_i$ in $I_{SAT}$ we include a pattern $P_{x_i}$ of the form shown in Figure~\ref{fig:npc}(a). \item For each clause $C_r$ in $I_{SAT}$ we include a pattern $P_{C_r}$ of the form shown in Figure~\ref{fig:npc}(b), where the choice of variables for the three central parts depends on the literals in the clause $C_r$ in the following way: variable $v_{ir}$ corresponds to $\neg x_i$ occurring in clause $C_r$ and variable $\overline{v}_{ir}$ corresponds to $x_i$ occurring in clause $C_r$.
+That is, the example shown in Figure~\ref{fig:npc}(b) would correspond to the clause $x_j \vee \neg x_k \vee x_\ell$. \item We also include the pattern shown in Figure~\ref{fig:npc}(c) and the pattern shown in Figure~\ref{fig:npc}(d); \item Finally, we complete the resulting pattern to obtain $\PI{I}$ by adding negative edges between all pairs of points in distinct parts that are not already directly connected by a positive or negative edge. \end{itemize}

 The only pairs of parts in $\PI{I}$ that are connected by more than one positive edge are $\{u,p_0\}$ and $\{p_{n+m},w\}$.
 So, if $M$ occurs as a topological minor in $\PI{I}$, then the points of $M$ must map injectively to these two pairs of parts.
 Therefore, deciding whether $M$ occurs as a topological minor in $\PI{I}$ is equivalent to deciding whether there is a path $\pi$ of positive edges from $p_0$ to $p_{n+m}$ in $\PI{I}$ which passes through each part at most once.